How the Dining Plans Work

 Flexible Dollars and DineXtra

-Flexible Dollars and DineXtraFlexible dollars and DineXtra are dollars that can be used at any point during the semester.
-They can be used to upgrade your meal passes with special options like premium entrées or to purchase items a la carte at any of our dining locations.
-Flexible dollars and DineXtra can also be used at Entropy, the campus convenience store, to purchase grocery items to supplement your daily meals.
-In addition to dining locations on campus, they are also accepted at Eat n' Park (Murray Ave), Vocelli's Pizza (Baum Blvd) and Subway (S. Craig St) off campus.
+Flexible dollars and DineXtra are extra cash that can be used at any point during the semester.
+Flexible dollars are built into your meal plan, whereas DineXtra is additional funds that can be purchased on top of your meal plan.
+Both can be used to upgrade your meals/blocks with special options like premium entrées or to purchase items a la carte at any of our dining locations.
+Flexible dollars and DineXtra can also be used at Entropy, our campus convenience store, to purchase grocery items and other sundries.
+In addition to dining on campus, we also partner with some popular off-campus dining locations.

 Unused flexible dollars do not roll over to the next semester.
 DineXtra balances do roll over from the fall to the spring semester, but your account expires at the end of the spring semester.

 Two guest meals are included in the green, blue, and red Traditional Plans each semester.
 They are not included with the community plans.
 You can use your guest meals on visitors or as an additional meal during one block.
 Guest meals can be redeemed at any time during the semester.